Dvorak scores in OT to lift Coyotes past Rangers 3-2

 Goligoski put the Coyotes back ahead with 6:14 left in the middle period with a power-play goal as Buchnevich sat in the penalty box for tripping.
 Jakob Chychrun and Nick Schmaltz had assists on Goligoski’s first goal this season.
 It marked the fifth-straight game the Rangers have allowed a power-play goal.

-The Rangers again tied it with 2:00 left in the period when D’Angelo notched his second of the night on the power play.
+The Rangers again tied it with 2:00 left in the period when D’Angelo notched his second of the night and third of the season on a power play.
 D’Angelo scored from in front on a pass from Ryan Strome.
 Rookie Kaapo Kakko added his first career assist on the play.

 In the third, the Coyotes had a two-man advantage for 1:36 after Strome went off for tripping at 5:40, and Brendan Smith took a delay of game penalty at 6:04.
 Arizona managed just one shot on goal.